 Gum trees are ambiguous living things akin to human beings.
 Standing close to them in the twilight light and looking up, the artist sees their solemn tree trunks dance in the wind, their well caressed bodies transforming into awe inspiring human bodies.
 For Fan Dongwang gum trees are painterly subjects too, with the strokes breaking free and the colours subtle yet vivid.
 The dazzling light portrays branches as narrow winding roads skyward, leading to a heavenly and spiritual perspective.

 These paintings depict this very important icon of Chinese culture, often seen in jade and ivory carvings.
 Fan Dongwang views these traditional images as not only beautiful, but also as powerful symbols of nationhood.
 It is through these symbols that the past continues to have a bearing on the present as well as the future.
 The dragon often evokes different and ambiguous meanings among many cultures.
 In China it represents the emperor’s unchallenged power and authority, while in the West it is often viewed as evil spirits.
-The dragon represents the emerging Chinese cultural identity, expresses the artist's feelings towards contemporary China and the current revival of its culture.
+The dragon represents the emerging Chinese cultural identity, expresses the artist's feelings towards contemporary China and the revival of its traditional culture.

 Dragon in Water